 Support for Businesses

 Advice and support for food businesses is available on the Scottish Government’s Coronavirus advice for businesses in Scotland web page, the Council’s website and Scotland Food & Drink’s website, who have a Coronavirus information hub and are providing daily updates.
 Support for Scottish businesses can also be found on their business support summary, which is regularly updated.

 - Nourish Scotland – Community responses to coronavirus: a guide for good practice.

 - A comprehensive list of available grants relating specifically to the coronavirus crisis can be found here.
 The list is being updated when new information is available so check back regularly.

-- EVOC have a COVID-19 Community Support Directory listing local groups/projects who are offering support during the current COVID-19 pandemic.
+- EVOC have a COVID-19 Community Support Directory and map listing local groups/projects who are offering support during the current COVID-19 pandemic.
 This directory can be can be used to help connect people with the support and services they need and bring groups and organisations together.

 - Food Standards Scotland advice on Coronavirus and food.

 - If you’re looking for volunteers contact Coronavirus Edinburgh Volunteers or sign up to become a volunteer here.